mhxion/awesome-discord-communities/src/README.md

 # Generate Markdown Template

-This raw script generates the markdown template required for each community on the list, this is to simplify [contributions](../CONTRIBUTING.md#new-community), not an all-powerful generator.
+This raw script generates the markdown template required for each community on the list, this is to simplify writing inline HTML on markdown for [contributions](../CONTRIBUTING.md#new-community), not an all-powerful generator.

 ## Requirements